sassoftware/sas-viya-programming/python/automate-modeling-at-scale/README.md

 ![Test Image 1](automate.png)

-Watch the video to see the flow of the demo.
+Download the video to see the flow of the demo.

 ![Sample Video](AutomateModelingSASViya.mp4)